Instagram fitness advice

 Instagram fitness

-It’s now “the norm” to present an unauthentic version of yourself online.
+It’s now the norm for people to present an unauthentic version of themselves online.

-Why are we so bothered about social acceptance from strangers?
+But why are we so concerned with trying to obtain social acceptance from total strangers?

 Joe Donnelly